mahdikarami8484/SnakeGame/README.md

 ```
 make
 ```
+7. Execute **snake.exe**

+**Bear in mind that this program needs to be executed directly through Command Prompt (cmd.exe).
+It might not work properly in other environments.**

 ## Contribution
 If you have any suggestions or improvements, feel free to submit a pull request (PR).